BiancaChery/Reading-Notes/class-03.md

+These topics are pertinent to understanding and coding in HTML documents using JavaScript.
+We need them to understand the different elements are variables into making text.

 **Learn HTML: Ordered & Unordered Lists

 When should you use an unordered list in your HTML document?
 When presenting a grouping of items that are not in any set order.